Myall Creek massacre: First trial

 R. v.
 Kilmeister (No. 1) – The station hutkeeper, George Anderson, was the only white witness and key for the prosecution, conducted by Attorney General Plunkett and Roger Therry as his junior counsel.
 He told the court how the eleven men had tied the victims together, and led them away.
 He also said that Edward Foley, one of the perpetrators, had shown him a sword covered with blood.
 Anderson's testimony was supported by William Hobbs and Magistrate Day, who had conducted the police investigation.
 The defence's case rested solely on the argument that the dismembered bodies could not be identified accurately.

 Justice Dowling advised the jury that the law made no distinction between the murder of an Aboriginal person and the murder of a European person.
 The jury, after deliberating for twenty minutes, found all eleven men 'not guilty.'
-A letter to the editor of The Australian on 8 December 1838 alleged that one of the jurors had said privately that although he considered the men guilty of murder, he could not convict a white man of killing an Aboriginal person, purportedly saying:
+A letter to the editor of The Australian on 8 December 1838 alleged that one of the jurors had said privately that although he considered the men guilty of murder, he could not convict a white man of killing an Aboriginal person, he purportedly said:

-"I look on the blacks as a set of monkeys and the sooner they are exterminated from the face of the earth, the better.
-I knew the men were guilty of murder but I would never see a white man hanged for killing a black."The letter writer said he did not hear these statements directly, but had spoken to a second man who told him he had heard a juror say it.
+"I look on the blacks (said this enlightened and philanthropic juror) as a set of monkeys and the sooner they are exterminated from the face of the earth the better.
+I would never consent to hang a white man for a black one.
+I knew well they were guilty of murder, but I, for one, would never see a white man suffer for shooting a black"The letter writer said he did not hear these statements directly, but had spoken to a second man who told him he had heard a juror say it.
 The letter writer continued, "I leave you, Sir, and the community to determine on the fitness of this white savage to perform the office of a juryman under any circumstance".